alm-tools/alm/docs/features/autocomplete.md

 Having a great autocomplete experience is at the heart of the design goals for TypeScript.
 Hopefully you find the autocomplete behaviours in alm better than the rest.

-## Aggressive
-We have an aggressive autocomplete i.e. it should show up by itself whenever it makes sense.
+> We have an aggressive autocomplete i.e. it should show up by itself whenever it makes sense.
 You can always trigger it explicitly with `Ctrl + Space`.

 ## Snippets
 Snippets are at the heart of a great autocomplete experience.
 We provide snippets for common TypeScript constructs e.g. here is an `if` snippet in action: